rjsalvadorr/rise-of-the-raps/readme.md

 - With the 9th pick in the 2009 draft, the Raptors select **DeMar DeRozan**.
 - Chris Bosh represents the Raptors for the fifth straight All-Star Game.
-- Chris Bosh suffers a season-ending injury (facial fractures) in a game vs. the Cavaliers late in the season.
 - January 3 2010: Chris Bosh passes Vince Carter to become the franchise’s all-time leading scorer.
 - After the season, Chris Bosh signs with the Miami Heat to join LeBron James and Dwyane Wade.